 When evaluating any siding for your home or business, another important factor you should always consider is how well it will perform under certain conditions.
 While fiber-cement might fall short for many of these categories, by letting us know which of these aspects is more important to you and your family, steps can be taken to enhance their performance.

 Thermal Insulation – Much like moisture protection, fiber-cement alone is not the best siding for preventing heat loss.
-For the best results, it is necessary to supplement fiber cement with the additional installation.
+For the best results, it is necessary to supplement fiber cement with additional installation.

 Acoustic Insulation – Similar to both moisture protection and thermal insulation fiber-cement is not well equipped to prevent sound transmission.
 However, by advising your installer that this is an important aspect to you an additional layer can be added to enhance the siding's performance.

 Ultimately, fiber-cement siding is a great option for your home.
 It is less expensive than most traditional siding and performs great for most houses in the Black Hills.
-Because fiber-cement is so flexible there are hundreds of styles, colors, and finishes that make any home look great and stay well protected.
-Also because of its durability, most manufacturers provide 25 years to a limited lifetime warranty against defects and factory finishes carry a 15-year warranty against flaking and fading.
+Because fiber-cement siding is so flexible there are hundreds of styles, colors, and finishes that make any home look great and stay well protected.
+Also because of its durability, most manufacturers provide 25 years to a limited lifetime warranty against defects, and factory finishes carry a 15-year warranty against flaking and fading.